 ** Use this tool to make sure that your private key matches the certificate you have.
 If it doesn’t match, you’ll get an error while trying to setup the certificate on Mobilize.

-Now that you have the private key, the certificate and the certificate bundle/chain which is optional, we’ll do the following:
+From Step 4: Setup the SSL Certificate, you have the private key, the certificate and the optional certificate bundle/chain.
+Use that for the following:

 If you're still having some difficulties setting up your custom domain, no worries!
 Drop us a line and let's hop on a call together to figure it out.